kennangaibel/Stringer_Realsense/README.md

 ![image](https://user-images.githubusercontent.com/86447811/170658290-0cc7bb66-e418-4de8-aeb1-aaf6024bca83.png)

-(The black edges indicate a depth value of 0)
+(The black edges and dots indicate a depth value of 0)

 The spatial filter applies edge-preserving smoothing of depth data while the temporal filter uses previous frames to decide whether missing values should be filled with previous data.